ttran9/ys-frontend/README.md

 - Will add a link later to the backend repo
 - Will also upload this to a cloud provider (unsure of what I am using)

+# Branch Summary (Not sure how to organize this as it will become very long)
+- 1. 1-boilerplate-code
+  - 1a.
+Create necessary files to get a very simple home page react app running in a development environment as well as enabling docker support for this.
+I'll also include a very basic Jasmine test to test if a component can be rendered on the page.

 # Links

 - Running Live Demo (will be updated)